 Some men who helped shape the history of Northampton Town Football Club

-A real Cobblers legend, and is the man who the North Stand at Sixfields is named after.
+A real Cobblers legend.
 He managed the Cobblers twice, also holding many other positions within the club.
 He also managed Arsenal and the Welsh national side.
-Among his many honours while at Northampton Town were the Division 3 Championship and the Division 2 runners up spot.
+Among his many honours while at Northampton Town were the Division 3 Championship and the Division 2 runners up spot, honours he achieved while leading the Cobblers up to the top flight of English football.

 When Jack English Snr (Jack's father) was Manager of Northampton Town, it was said that son Jack used to make a nuisance of himself trying to play football with the senior players.
 It was to be a few years later that he became a nuisance to opposing defences!
 It took some time for him to settle at the County Ground.
 He left at one point but returned on a part time basis and that kick started his career.
 In all he scored 143 goals in a 13 year spell with the club.